Sources and targets#

 Targets#

-By default, the feature sets are saved in parquet and the Iguazio NoSQL DB (NoSqlTarget).
+By default, the feature sets are saved in Parquet and the Iguazio NoSQL DB (NoSqlTarget).

 Note